dotnet-websharper/core/docs/CodeGen.md

 self-calling top-level function, which currently is not done.

-Interfaces are compiled in "JS-natural" way, which breaks the .NET semantics.
+Interfaces are compiled in "JS-natural" way, which breaks the .NET semantics, when .Foo method is different depending on whether it implements an interface, or is a private class method, and also which interface it implements.
+In our translation, it is always .Foo.
 This is probably a design mistake, again need to distinguish between interfaces used for FFI and for internal code.

 Note that it would be better to start from CIL rather than quotations.